 Why is BuSpar Used With Other Medications To Treat Anxiety?

-BuSpar is known to be an “augmenter medication,” meaning it helps other psychotropic medications, like antidepressants, work effectively.
-This helps by increasing serotonin in the brain, which reduces anxiety and depression altogether.
+BuSpar can also be used as an “augmenter medication,” meaning it helps other psychotropic medications, like antidepressants, work more effectively.
+This helps by increasing serotonin in the brain, which helps treat generalized anxiety disorder and depression.

 SSRIs and SNRIs